CSCfi/csc-user-guide/docs/apps/nextflow.md

 !!! info "Pay attention to usage of Nextflow version"

-    Please note that nextflow version 23.04.3 only run for the nextflow pipelines build with DSL2 code.
+    Please note that nextflow version 23.04.3 can only be for pipelines built with DSL2

 ## Usage